yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/install-software.md

 ## Download

-Download the Yugabyte CE binary package as described in the [Quick Start section](../../../quick-start/install/).
+Download the YugabyteDB CE binary package as described in the [Quick Start section](../../../quick-start/install/).

 Copy the YugabyteDB package into each instace and then running the following commands.